YOGTZE case

 The YOGTZE case (YOGTZE-Fall, also BAB-Rätsel, "Autobahn Riddle") refers to the death of unemployed German food engineer Günther Stoll, which occurred on 26 October 1984.
-Stoll died under mysterious circumstances, and the case is unsolved.
+Stoll died under unusual and mysterious circumstances, which gave the case international attention.

 In April 2025, the case was closed as accidental, after new investigation had revealed that it was most likely a single-car wreck.

 Background

 In 1984, Günther Stoll, an unemployed food engineer from Anzhausen, Westphalia (then West Germany), was suffering from a moderate case of paranoia.
 Prior to his death, he occasionally spoke to his wife of "those [ones]," (denen) unknown people who supposedly intended to harm him.
 He mentioned "those," specifically, on the evening of 25 October 1984 (at approximately 23:00), before suddenly shouting "Jetzt geht mir ein Licht auf!" ("Now I've got it!").
 He then wrote the six letters "YOG'TZE" (or possibly "YO6'TZE") on a sheet of paper before instantly crossing them out.

 Shortly thereafter, Stoll went to his favorite pub (named "Papillon") in Wilnsdorf, where he ordered a beer and fell on the ground, injuring his face.
 Witnesses stated that he was not under the influence of alcohol and that he suddenly lost consciousness.

 He awoke and drove away in his VW Golf I. It is not known what he did in the next two hours.
 At around 01:00 on 26 October 1984, he went to Haigerseelbach, where he grew up.
 There, he talked to a woman he knew from his childhood and mentioned a "horrible incident, which was about to take place this night."
 Since it was so late at night, the woman advised him to go to his parents' place and talk to them instead.
 He disagreed, stating that "they wouldn't understand him".
 Insisting on leaving, the woman told him to return to Anzhausen and his wife.
 Agreeing to her advice, he left.